-- Small, dome-shaped bumps with dimpling in center
+- Small, flesh-colored, dome-shaped bumps with dimpling in middle

-- Translucent, pearly, or flesh-colored bumps that may turn gray and drain
+- Clear, pearly, or flesh-colored bumps that may turn gray and drain

-- White or waxy substance in the center of lesion
+- White or waxy substance in the middle of bump

 |Copyright © Nucleus Medical Media, Inc.|